TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 When multiple implementation of the same interface exist, an extension needs to specify which implementation should be injected when the interface is type hinted.
-Find out more about how this is achieved in the official `symfony documentation <https://symfony.com/doc/current/service_container/autowiring.html#working-with-interfaces>`_.
+Find out more about how this is achieved in the official `Symfony documentation <https://symfony.com/doc/current/service_container/autowiring.html#working-with-interfaces>`_.

 Further Information
 ^^^^^^^^^^^^^^^^^^^

 * `Official documentation <https://symfony.com/doc/current/components/dependency_injection.html>`_ of the
-  symfony dependency injection component.
+  Symfony dependency injection component.
 * `Official documentation <https://symfony.com/doc/current/service_container.html>`_ of the service container.
 * `FEATURE Documentation <https://docs.typo3.org/c/typo3/cms-core/master/en-us/Changelog/10.0/Feature-84112-SymfonyDependencyInjectionForCoreAndExtbase.html>`_
   of the TYPO3 core.